-All access to information made under the GIPA Act - whether open access, proactive release, informal request, or formal access application - will be dealt with in accordance with the requirements of the GIPA Act.
-Information will be made public unless there is an overriding public interest against its disclosure.
+All access to information under the GIPA Act - whether via the open access, proactive release, informal request, or formal access application pathways - will be dealt with in accordance with the requirements of the GIPA Act.
+Information will be made publicly available unless there is an overriding public interest against its disclosure.